chain-ml/theoriq-tutorials/1. MemeCoinTwitterSentimentAgent/README.md

 }
 ```

-If user wants to ask a another question, the protocol builds the following request and sends it to the agent:
+If user wants to ask another question, the protocol builds the following request and sends it to the agent

 ```python
 {